 You approach the temple through a large wooden gate called Nandaimon (Great Southern Gate) where two fierce Nio figures are guarding the approach to the Daibutsu.
-They were created by a famous sculptors Unkei and Kaikei in the 12th century.
+They were created by famous sculptors Unkei and Kaikei in the 12th century.

 30 minute walk from Kintetsu Nara station, or 45 minute walk from JR Nara station.
 Alternatively, take a local bus from either station, get off at Todaiji Daibutsuden.

 Naramachi, located to the east of Nara Park, is the former merchant district where several traditional residential buildings and warehouses are preserved from the Edo Period.
-Now these buildings serve as cafes, shops and museums.
+Now, these buildings serve as cafes, shops, and museums.

 In the heart of Naramachi is Gangoji Temple, which is Japan’s oldest Buddhist temple built around 718.
 Before Naramachi developed into a merchant district around the 15th century, the area where Naramachi is situated today used to be the grounds of Gangoji Temple.
-However, fired during the 15th and 19th centuries destroyed many of the original structures of the temple.
+However, fires during the 15th and 19th centuries destroyed many of the original structures of the temple.

 10 to 15 minute walk to the south of Kintetsu Nara station.